Asian Art Outpost

 kirisuto

-This is also the way that "Christ" is written in Japanese.
-But since the Japanese language is very flexible about the sounds that can be assigned to various Kanji, these characters have been assigned a pronunciation that sounds a lot like "Christ" or actually closer to the original "Christos".
-In Japanese (if you don't know how the Romaji shown above in the gray box works) it sounds like "key ree sue toe" using English words/sounds.
-Say those four words really fast and you'll get it.
+This is also the way that “Christ” is written in Japanese.
+But since the Japanese language is very flexible about the sounds that can be assigned to various Kanji, these characters have been assigned a pronunciation that sounds a lot like “Christ” or actually closer to the original “Christos.”
+In Japanese (if you don't know how the Romaji shown above in the gray box works), it sounds like “key ree sue toe” using English words/sounds.
+Say those four words fast, and you'll get it.

 It should be noted that only Japanese Christians will be familiar with this word.

-This word is best defined, read and understood with the characters together, but if you take this word for Christ apart, the first character means "fundamentals" or "foundation".
-The second character can mean "leader" or "boss".
+This is best defined, read, and understood with the characters together, but if you take this word for Christ apart, the first character means “fundamentals” or “foundation.”
+The second character can mean “leader” or “boss.”

 Jesus Christ